djalbat/the-occam-user-manual/getting-started.md

 It has it uses as-is, however.
 It supports Occam's own vernacular, for example, which is called Florence.
 It will also expand Occam's packages in its projects pane so that you can effectively browse them as projects.
-And it has useful indexing and code navigation features.
+And it has useful indexing and navigation features.
 All told it is worth the effort of downloading and installing it and will only improve with time.

 There are two variants available, for desktop and browser.
 The desktop variant currently only runs on MacOS and the browser variant is therefore provided for everyone else.
-It will also run on MacOS, of course.
-You must use Google Chrome or Chromium to run the browser version.
+You must use Google Chrome in order to run it, however.
 Other browsers may work but they are not supported.
 If you really have an issue with Chrome then download and install Chromium which, although still Google's, does at least has the virtue of being open source: